xcp-ng/xcp-ng-org/docs/guides/pfsense.md

 #### Remove Parallel / Serial Ports Using CLI

-SSH to dom0 on your XCP-NG hypervisor and find your pfSense / OPNsense VM UUID (see steps above: 3.
+SSH to dom0 on your XCP-ng hypervisor and find your pfSense / OPNsense VM UUID (see steps above: 3.
 "Using CLI").

 Configure the VM `parallel` port to `none` using the following command: